pkolyvas/hackathon-go-git-it/README.md

-# LCEEQ Virtual Conference Monorepo
+# Grafana Hackathon - Go Git It